Sharon Springs, New York: Spa and resort development reboot

 In May 2015, the often discussed development plans of Sharon Springs Inc., a company owned solely now by Kyu Sung Cho, resurfaced with new renderings and a plan of action.
 A presentation to the town's Joint Planning Board cited the razing of the collapsed Lower Baths and Laundry and Medical Buildings, which were part of the Imperial Baths complex.
 Additionally, asbestos under the stucco of the Imperial Baths' façade was to be removed.
 Long-range plans, dependent on the asbestos removal as well as using NY State Grants, called for demolishing the Columbia Hotel to put a parking lot in its place, and in even longer terms, restoring the Adler Hotel.

 The architectural plans for the Imperial Baths called for it to have an Asian theme in the rear but the street side exterior was to closely match the original design.
-Kyu Sung Cho, who also owns Donbu Tour and Travel Inc., a bus tour company that ferries some 30,000 Korean visitors from New York City to Niagara Falls each year.
-Cho hopes to bring visitors from NYC to Sharon Springs as before when the spa was functional.
+A tour operator hopes to bring visitors from NYC to Sharon Springs as before when the spa was functional.

+In November 2024, it was announced that a Japanese hotel management company, Hoshino Resorts, is developing an onsen ryokan (a Japanese style spa and inn) resort in Sharon Springs.
+The resort is expected to open in 2028.